pravin-ghorpade/Shopify_Challenge/README.md

 As a part of challenge I have implemented CRUD operations along with two additional features:
 1. Push a button export product data to a CSV
 2. Ability to assign/remove inventory items to a named group/collection
-3. Images folder has screenshots of working features.

 ### How To Run this application